FortiGate

 In the HA cluster (Active-Active or Active-Passive) access to both units via CLI is possible.

-To access the secondary unit via CLI refer to the below command:
+To access the secondary unit via CLI, refer to the following command:

-A further login prompt is presented for both username and password in the second unit.
+A further login prompt is presented for the password in the second unit.

 [username]@password: [password]